madhurijetty/KBS_TermProject/README.md

 ##### GCP processing - ML
 - After cleaning the data and placing it in proper storage, we will start training dataset to run on AI platform.
 - Since most of the features are categorical, we will be using classification models for the prediction.
-- We will use differet models such as logistic regression and NLP prediction models to predict the the fake job posings.
+- We will use differet models such as logistic regression and Natural Language Processing to predict the the fake job posings.

 ##### Evaluation of Results
 - After training and building the models we will use AutoML Natural Language which provide and aggregate set of evaluation metrics how     well the model performs overall.
 - We will use precision and recall to measure how well the model is capturing information, and how much it's leaving out.
-- We will use confusion matrix that represents the percentage of times each label wll predicted in the training set during evaluation.
+- We will use confusion matrix that represents the percentage of times each label will be predicted in the training set during             evaluation
-- We will also use Mean Absolute error and mean squared rror to measure the distance between the predicted sentiment value and the         actual sentiment value.
+- We will also use Mean Absolute error and mean squared error to measure the distance between the predicted sentiment value and the       actual sentiment value.

 ##### Steps for production Model
 - To train and build the model we will use AutoML Natural Language UI.